Senior Project Information

 - Prepare a binder with details and info from your proposal

-- Give a 10-minute presentation to the Faculty and Staff followed by Q&A
+- Give a 10-minute presentation to the Faculty and Staff followed by a Q&A

 - Proposal Revisions Due: 9th week